 Globally, many Central Banks are considering CBDCs, and experimentation and adoption rates are increasing.
 According to the Bank of England, a CBDC has numerous macroeconomic benefits - CBDCs are likely to cause lower real interest rates, reduce monetary transaction costs, grow the economy, stabilize the business cycle, and improve monetary policy effectiveness and financial sector stability.
 There are also likely to be benefits for existing licensed financial institutions and account holders, according to the Federal Reserve Bank of St. Louis.

-Central Bank-issued Digital Dollars will be able to facilitate lower cost transactions,compared to existing mechanisms such as wire transfers, cheques, inter-bank transfers, bill payment, etc. lowering the overall cost of doing business.
+Bitt's CBDC solution is designed to be interoperable with existing payment systems and Licensed Financial Institutions' services.
+The solution promotes greater adoption of existing and new payment systems under a CBDC, driving higher financial inclusion and system-wide efficiency gains, and stability.
+CBDCs facilitate lower cost transactions,compared to existing mechanisms such as wire transfers, cheques, inter-bank transfers, bill payment, etc. lowering the overall cost of doing business.

 Central Bank Brochure